AWS Vs Azure Certifications Compared

 That makes Azure slightly cheaper overall.
 But here’s the catch — AWS certifications last three years before recertification, while Azure sometimes requires annual validation to keep your cert current as Microsoft updates services.

 So if you value fewer exams long-term, AWS could actually save you money despite higher sticker prices.
+Consider this: an AWS Solutions Architect Associate at $150 lasts three years, while two Azure Associate recertifications over the same window could cost $330 total.
+That’s a 120% difference in hidden spend.

 Which Tests Are Tougher to Pass?